wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 **Plugin makes 100% White Labeled Posts** The main idea behind the plugin is to give you the ability to promote only yourself.
 Plugin uses your own apps and all posts to all networks come only from you.
 No "Shared via NextScripts.com" or "Posted by SNAP for Wordpress" messages.

 Please see <a href="http://www.nextscripts.com/installation-of-social-networks-auto-poster-for-wordpress/">complete installation instructions with screenshots</a>

+**Free and Pro Plugin Features** <a href="http://www.nextscripts.com/snap-features/">Please see more detailed features list</a>

+* Message Formatting Tags
+* Assign categories to each Social Network
+* Tags/Categories posted as Hashtags
+* Auto-import comments from Facebook as WordPress Comments
+* Auto-import replies and mentions from and Twitter as WordPress Comments
+* URL Shorteners: bit.ly, goo.gl, YOURLS and built in WordPress URL Shortener
+* Additional URL Parameters
+* Custom URLs for AutoPosts
+* Export/Import Plugin settings
+* See direct links to the published posts from the "Edit" page
+* "Image" posts for Facebook, Google+, Vkontakte and Twitter
+* Ability to "Spin" message post templates
+* Auto re-posting of the old posts

+** Also included exclusively in the "Pro" version **

+* Ability to make Scheduled and Delayed postings
+* Auto-repost existing random posts from from specific dates or “older then N days and younger then X days”.
+* Limit random or one-by-one auto-reposting for specific days of the week and times. (like Monday-Friday from 8AM to 7PM Only)
+* Reddit Autoposting Support
+* LinkedIn Company Pages Autoposting support
+* Advanced Autoposting to Blogger
+* [Limited Time Only - included to "Pro" for free] Google+ Autoposting Support ($49.95 value)
+* [Limited Time Only - included to "Pro" for free] Pinterest Autoposting Support ($49.95 value)

+** Get Support **

 <a href="http://www.nextscripts.com/support/">Contact support/Open Support Ticket</a>